15 volunteer opportunities for teens

 Volunteer work for teens is about development in every sense.
-GVI’s volunteer programs have been designed to have maximum benefit for communities and environments, but also for individual participants.
+GVI’s volunteer programs have been designed to have maximum benefit not only for communities and environments, but also for individual participants.

-Each project works toward advancing United Nations Sustainable Development Goals (SDGs) – 17 global goals that target issues such as health, education, poverty, and climate change.
-Joining in a project that sets out to achieve these goals means you can take an active role in transforming the world.
+Each project works toward advancing the United Nations Sustainable Development Goals (UN SDGs).
+The UN SDGs are 17 global goals that target issues such as health, education, poverty and climate change.
+Joining in on a project that sets out to achieve these goals means you can take an active role in making an impact in the world.

 Personal development is also on the agenda.
 Teen volunteer programs are an ideal way to build practical skills and cultural sensitivity outside of the classroom.

 On top of that, the work you’ll be doing comes with a generous helping of adventure.
 You might dive while completing coral reef surveys, explore the jungle as you track wildlife, and learn another language as you carry out community work.
 There will be cultural weekends and intrepid excursions to boot.

 So, without further ado, let us introduce 15 exciting volunteer opportunities for high school students.

 1) Go on a remote island expedition in Seychelles

 If you can’t get enough of the Blonde Abroad on Instagram, your desktop background features waving palm trees, and you’re pretty sure there was a mermaid somewhere in your family tree, a youth volunteer program in Seychelles will fit you to a T.